caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 This tutorial begins with paired-end read sequencing data that has already been demultiplexed and imported into a QIIME 2 Artifact.
 Because sequence data can be delivered to you in many different forms, it's not possible to cover the varieties here.
 Instead we refer you to [](xref:_amplicon-docs-ext#how-to-import-export) to learn how to import your data.
-If you want to learn why importing is necessary, refer to [](xref:_amplicon-docs-ext#import-explanation).
+If you want to learn why importing is necessary, refer to [Why importing is necessary](https://amplicon-docs.readthedocs.io/en/latest/explanations/why-importing.html).

 ::::{margin}
 :::{tip}